-New housing development shall provide for a mix of housing types that will be informed by the most up to date evidence of local housing need.
-Applicants will need to demonstrate how their proposals will meet the housing needs of older households (e.g. bungalows) and the need for smaller, low-cost homes unless the latest evidence of local housing need demonstrates such provision is unnecessary.
+New housing development shall provide for a mix of housing types that will be informed by the most up to date Strategic Housing Market Assessment and local evidence of housing need.
+Applicants will need to demonstrate how their proposals will meet the housing needs of older households (e.g. bungalows) and the need for smaller, low-cost homes.